EarthEdSTEM/earthed-iot-programs-tutorials/T_Fan.md

 Optional relay connections
 ------------------
 A relay is a type of switch that uses an input circuit (often low voltage) to activate a second circuit.
 This can be seen in a car's headlights.
-The switch on the dash board doesn't need much power, but is connected to a headlight circuit which needs quite a lot of power.
+The switch on the dash board doesn't need much power but is connected to a headlight circuit which does.
+Connecting it this way protects the switch.

 1. Plug the micro:bit into the iot:bit sheild.
 2. Connect the wire to Pin 2 on the iot:bit sheild.
 3. Attach the main wire from Pin 2 to the plug on the relay.
 4. Attach the high voltage fan circuit to the relay as shown in the diagram.
 ![image](https://raw.githubusercontent.com/EarthEdSTEM/earthed-iot-programs-tutorials/master/Images/T_Fan/IoT_Relay_Connections.png)

-## Step 11 - Optional Relay  @showdialog
+## Step 11 - Optional Relay
 Optional relay code
 ------------------
 The relay's activation code is structured in a similar way to the previous fan code.
 A button press or other input is used to set the FanOn variable to true, which then sends a signal to a pin.
 This time, we are using pin 2 instead of pin 16.

 ```blocks
 input.onButtonPressed(Button.A, function () {
     FanOn = 1